joepk90/git-encryption-example/readme.md

 # Git Encryption Example
-The project uses openssl to encrypt and decrypt files.
+The project uses a [bash-encrypt](https://github.com/joepk90/bash-encryptopenssl) package to encrypt and decrypt files.

 The project surves as an example approach to encrypting and decrypting files that can then be stored in git.

 For a file to be committed, it must be encrypted.
 This means that for a file to be considered clean and committed, it must be encrypted.